sakaiproject/sakai/basiclti/docs/MIGRATION.md

 be an autoconfiguration URL that will add LTI Advantage to the Tsugi key.

 Go into Sakai -> Admininstration Workspace -> External Tools and *edit* the existing LTI 1.1 entry.
-It will have a button titled "LTI Advantage Auto Provision" - press it and enter the Tsugi URL and follow the normal registration process.
+It will have a button titled "LTI Dynamic Registration" - press it and enter the Tsugi URL and follow the normal registration process.

 It will convert that tool to LTI Advantage, and when launching users include the migration